 - 8 Cassia fistula Contraindications

-For medicinal purpose the roots, stem bark, leaves, flower, fruit and fruit pulp of the tree are use.
-The main indication of Amaltaas is constipation and skin diseases.
+For the medicinal purpose the roots, stem bark, leaves, flower, fruit, and fruit pulp of the tree are used.
+The main indication of Amaltaas is constipation, and skin diseases.

-Amaltas tree is moderate sized tree, common throughout India as wild or cultivated plant.
+Amaltas tree is a moderate sized tree, common throughout India as a wild or cultivated plant.
 It is a deciduous tree, from family Caesalpiniaceae.
-6 to 9 m tall with bright yellow flowers in long pendulous racemes, and long cylindrical blackish-brown pods of 25 to 50 cm in length and upto 3 cm in width.
-It is commonly planted as ornamental tree in most parts of the country up to an altitude of 1200 m.
+6 to 9 m tall with bright yellow flowers in long pendulous racemes, and long cylindrical blackish-brown pods of 25 to 50 cm in length, and up to 3 cm in width.
+It is commonly planted as an ornamental tree in most parts of the country up to an altitude of 1200 m.

-The most important medicinal part of the Amaltas tree is the pulp of fruit (devoid of seeds, septa and pieces of pericarp).
-The fruits of tree are collected when pods are ripe and black This pulp is separated and dried.
+The most important medicinal part of the Amaltas tree is the pulp of fruit (devoid of seeds, septa, and pieces of pericarp).
+The fruits of the tree are collected when pods are ripe, and black This pulp is separated, and dried.

-Amaltas is given to patients suffering from para (fever), hridroga (heart disease), vatasrk (gout) and uddvarta (upward movement of wind in abdomen).
-It is mridu (soft), sweet and cooling.
-The fruit pulp is sweet and strength promoting.
-It reduces Vata, Pitta and Ama.
-It is laxative.
+Amaltas is given to patients suffering from para (fever), hridroga (heart disease), vatasrk (gout), and uddvarta (upward movement of wind in the abdomen).
+It is mridu (soft), sweet, and cooling.
+The fruit pulp is sweet, and strength promoting.
+It reduces Vata, Pitta, and Ama.
+It is a laxative.
 When taken with water it cures even the severe type of Gridhrasi (sciatica).

-The most important phytochemical constituents of cassia fistula are potent phenolic antioxidants such as anthraquinones, flavonoids and flavan-3-ol derivatives.
-Anthraquinone is responsible for its laxative effect and so it can be categorized as stimulant laxative.
+The most important phytochemical constituents of Cassia fistula are potent phenolic antioxidants such as anthraquinones, flavonoids, and flavan-3-ol derivatives.
+Anthraquinone is responsible for its laxative effect, and so it can be categorized as a stimulant laxative.